sinshu/numflat/README.md

 ### Distributions
 The `NumFlat.Distributions` namespace provides functionality related to probability distributions.
-It currently supports the multivariate Gaussian.
+It currently supports the multivariate Gaussian distribution and its diagonal covariance matrix variation.
+Maximum likelihood estimation from data, probability density function calculation, and random number generation are possible.
 #### Code
 ```cs
 using NumFlat.Distributions;